danfuzz/samizdat/doc/samizdat-0-lib/README.md

 Each section covers definitions for one conceptual area, either concerning a data type or some more nebulous concept.

-Each section is divided into three subsections: generic functions, primitive defintions, and one for in-language definitions.
-The first section is where generic functions are specified as a general definition, as well as where particular types indicate which generics they bind and with what specific meaning.
-From the perspective of "client" code written in the language, there is no distinction between the latter two sections, but from the perspective of implementation, there is.
+Each section is divided into subsections: generic functions (one section per protocol), primitive defintions, and one for in-language definitions.
+The first sections are where generic functions are specified as a general definition, as well as where particular types indicate which generics they bind and with what specific meaning.
+From the perspective of "client" code written in the language, there is no distinction between the final two sections, but from the perspective of implementation, there is.
 In particular, an implementation of *Samizdat 0* must provide the primitive definitions, but it can rely on the canonical in-language library source for the remainder, which is written in terms of the primitives.

 In addition, functions that are used in the translation of syntactic constructs are marked with a note along the lines of,